DorothyTamYiLing/GWarrange/documents/tutorials.md

 2) Plotting intact kmers without N for visualising sequence content of rearrangement :

 Genome position of intact kmers without N from /ext100_merge3_ISreplaced_genomes (merging overlapping IS only) are plotted.
 Only kmers with unqiue genome position information (by rounding off to the nearest multiple of 1000) are used in the plot.
+Plots for intact kmers can be found in folder PRN_468_ext100_merge3_outdir/kmers_noN.

 Plots of intact kmers that show sequence rearrangements that are significantly associated with PRN expression phenotype.